Automattic/jetpack/readme.txt

 * General: ensure the proper Jetpack plan is reflected throughout Jetpack and the administrative dashboard.
 * Plugin Search: display Akismet and VaultPress plugin cards when WordPress.org suggests them.
 * Publicize: remove unused assets, like images and JavaScript that aren't needed anymore.
+* Related Posts: restore use of the jetpack_relatedposts_filter_options filter.
 * Sharing: update WhatsApp to be more constant with the other sharing buttons.
 * Shortcodes: remove Lytro service, which closed in March.
 * Stats: properly handle an error from the REST API that sometimes caused issues with the Stats Dashboard.